Gapped momentum states: Generalized Hydrodynamics, Quasihydrodynamics and applications

 Hydrodynamic description is an effective field theory framework to describe the flow of fluids and gases.
-It describes the low-energy and low-frequency degrees of freedom of a system using a gradient expansion.
-At the same time we can think about hydrodynamic as the theoretical framework describing a set of conserved currents and relative charges.
-Its validity relies on the small frequency/momentum expansion $\omega/T,k/T \ll 1$ where $T$ is the characteristic thermal scale of the system.
-In the previous section, we have shown how to start with the hydrodynamic Navier-Stokes equation and modify it to in order to obtain the $k$-gap.
+It describes low-energy and low-frequency degrees of freedom of a system using a gradient expansion.
+At the same time, we can think about hydrodynamics as a theoretical framework describing a set of conserved currents and relative charges.
+Its validity relies on small frequency/momentum expansion $\omega/T,k/T \ll 1$ where $T$ is the characteristic thermal scale of the system.
+In section \ref{uno}, we have shown how to start with the hydrodynamic Navier-Stokes equation and modify it to in order to obtain the $k$-gap.
 In this section, we will present other areas of hydrodynamic framework where the $k$-gap arises naturally.
-In particular we will discuss the relation between hydrodynamics and the $k$-gap dispersion relation in terms of the recently built quasihydrodynamic theory \cite{Grozdanov:2018fic}.
+In particular, we will discuss the relation between hydrodynamics and the $k$-gap dispersion relation in terms of the recently proposed quasihydrodynamic theory \cite{Grozdanov:2018fic}.

-Before proceeding, we briefly review which hydrodynamic mode we would naturally expect in the transverse spectrum and for convenience we do this within relativistic hydrodynamics \cite{Kovtun:2012rj}.
-In absence of charge or additional conserved current, relativistic hydrodynamics arises from the conservation of the stress tensor $\partial_\mu T^{\mu\nu}=0$, and its transverse sector is codified in the $T_{ij}$ component, where $T_{ij}$ is the helicity-2 part of the stress tensor (in two spatial dimension this would simply be the $T_{xy}$ component).
-The only hydrodynamic transverse mode, at low frequency, is a shear diffusion mode:
+Before proceeding, we briefly review what hydrodynamic mode we would naturally expect to find in the transverse spectrum, and for convenience we do this within relativistic hydrodynamics \cite{Kovtun:2012rj}.
+In the absence of charge or additional conserved current, relativistic hydrodynamics arises from the conservation of the stress tensor $\partial_\mu T^{\mu\nu}=0$, and its transverse sector is codified in the $T_{ij}$ component, where $T_{ij}$ is the helicity-2 part of the stress tensor (in two spatial dimension this would simply be the $T_{xy}$ component).
+The only hydrodynamic transverse mode, at low frequency, is the shear diffusion mode:

 which is the same mode as that coming from Fick's law or Brownian motion.
-A diffusive mode is what is natural to expect in presence of a conserved current.
+A diffusive mode is natural to expect in the presence of a conserved current.
 In this specific case, the diffusion constant $D=\eta/(\epsilon+p)$ is fixed by the hydrodynamic coefficient known as shear viscosity $\eta$ which can be obtained via Kubo's formula from the Green function of the $T_{ij}$ operator.
 It follows that in the hydrodynamic limit $\omega/T,k/T \ll 1$, no $k$-gap emerges.